hoangcuongzk1/hoangcuongzk1.github.io/docs/public/en/01-first-post.md

   - just_talk
 ---
 # Why This Website Exists

 ---

-Hi there — I’m Cường.
+Hello there, I'm Cuong.
-I began my journey in Game Development back in 2021, which means it’s been nearly five years already.
-Throughout this time, the most valuable thing I’ve learned is the ability to **self-teach** (mostly wandering around the internet, to be honest 🫠).
+I began my journey in game development back in 2021.
+It has been almost five years now, and the most valuable thing I’ve learned throughout this period is the ability to **self-learn**—which, to be honest, mostly means wandering around the Internet 🫠.

-For the past three years, I’ve also been working completely on my own.
-And frankly, those years were filled with more boredom and frustration than joy.
-Maybe it’s because the path I chose doesn’t quite match the majority of my peers or colleagues.
-In a way, it was a bit of a “foolish” choice 😂.
+Over the past three years, I’ve been learning and building things on my own nonstop.
+To be frank, this stretch has brought more frustration than joy.
+Perhaps because the path I chose doesn’t quite align with what most colleagues or friends around me follow.
+In short, it’s a bit… “reckless” 😂.
-But well… it is what it is.
+But well, it is what it is.

-> *“If you’ve leapt onto a running spear, you must keep running with it.”*
-> *(Vietnamese proverb — optional adaptation)*
+> Once you've taken the plunge, you might as well keep swimming.

 ## Reconnecting With the Community

-Yup — and that’s one of the main reasons behind this website.
-Working alone for too long often leaves me unsure of where I stand.
-It feels like being a frog stuck at the bottom of a well.
+And that’s the main reason behind all this.
+Working alone for too long sometimes leaves me feeling both bored and lost—like a frog sitting at the bottom of a well, unsure of what lies outside.

-So I decided to build this place, hoping that posting occasionally will help me “re-enter society” 🥲.
-By showing up online more, I might have more opportunities to meet and talk with new people — maybe enough to make my little well blossom a bit.
+That’s why I decided to build this website—to occasionally publish something whenever I’m free.
+My hope is that it’ll help me **reconnect with the community** 🥲.
+By putting myself out there, I’ll naturally have more chances to meet and interact with others, and maybe this little “well” of mine will start blooming a bit.

-## Observing and Improving Myself
+## Self-Reflection and Personal Growth
-Since I work alone, there’s no one to give me feedback or evaluate the quality of what I do.
-When notes and documentation are kept private, laziness tends to defeat discipline.
+Working solo means no one is around to give feedback or evaluate the quality and efficiency of what I do.
+And when notes or documentation are kept privately, laziness tends to defeat discipline.

-By making my thoughts, experiments, and reflections public, I’m indirectly forcing myself to stay accountable to something concrete.
-Missing that responsibility means losing credibility — and dealing with a guilty conscience 🙃.
+So by sharing my thoughts and research publicly, I’m indirectly forcing myself to uphold a certain level of responsibility.
+Failing to do so would cost me credibility—and probably guilt too 🙃.

-You’ll see this idea mentioned by many speakers or creators online, but in reality, it all depends on each person’s environment and circumstances.
-As for me — *the water is already up to my neck, so I guess it’s time to swim.*
+You’ll often hear speakers or bloggers mention this idea, but ultimately, it depends on each person’s circumstances.
+As for me, well… I usually wait until the water is up to my neck before I start swimming.

-## Spreading Value
+## Spreading Value 😆
-In the past and even now, I constantly search for blogs and websites run by experienced developers.
-I’ve learned so much from those sources.
+In the past—and even now—I often look for blogs or websites run by experienced developers.
+I’ve learned a lot from such sources.

-However, finding similar resources *in Vietnamese* is still pretty rare.
-English material is obviously abundant, but since I live and work in Vietnam, I still prefer reading from local developers.
-The way they write and explain things just feels easier to absorb.
+However, finding high-quality Vietnamese technical blogs is relatively difficult.
+Sure, English resources are abundant, but since I’m living and working in Vietnam, I still prefer reading from the “home team.”
+The familiarity of the language makes things much easier to absorb.

-And of course, we now have ChatGPT — a very convenient tool for “quick lookup.”
-But everything has two sides.
-While its usefulness is undeniable, I personally see more people becoming “jobless” in tech than before, meaning fewer colleagues and fewer peers to connect with 🙃... z z Z.
+Recently, there’s ChatGPT, which is incredibly useful as a “lookup tool.”
+But every tool has two sides.
+While it's convenient, I also feel like the industry is seeing more “unemployment” than before.
+That means fewer colleagues to talk to… fewer peers to connect with 🙃… z z Z.

 # What Will the Articles Be About?
 ---
-I’ve read quite a number of blogs like this — from both local and international seniors.
-Their content is usually diverse and deeply tied to their lives.
+After reading quite a few similar blogs—both local and international—I’ve noticed that their content tends to be diverse, usually revolving around the writer’s personal experiences.

-Unfortunately, my personal life isn’t nearly as exciting.
-My typical day looks like: wake up → sit at my computer until evening → sleep.
-(And no, I’m not working 100% of that time 🙂‍↔️).
-Because of that, at least for now, I’ll focus solely on **game-development-related content**.
+My daily life is far less colorful compared to theirs.
+My routine is basically: wake up → sit at the computer until night → sleep.
+(Of course, it’s not 100% work time 🙂‍↔️).
-That’s also why the website uses the sub-domain `devlog`.
+So for now, I’ll focus mainly on **game development topics**, which is why the website uses the sub-domain `devlog`.

-Most upcoming posts will revolve around **Unity** and **C#**.
-I have several Unity-based projects underway anyway — two birds with one stone.

-In the long run, the focus will expand beyond Unity.
-But that’s still far ahead, so I’ll keep that a secret for now (he he 🤣).
-And no — it won’t be Unreal or Godot.

-> **A random thought while writing…**
-> Honestly, building this entire website drained me.
-I don’t feel like writing anymore, but I’ll finish this post so I can deploy and test it 🥲

-# A “Lightweight Promise” & Closing Thoughts
+Upcoming posts will revolve around Unity, including:

+- C#
+- Code Generation
+- ECS
+- Shaders
+- Optimization (mainly runtime issues in 3D + ECS)
+- ...
+I also have several Unity-based projects coming up, so this is a two-birds-one-stone situation.

+# Target Audience
 ---
+When writing technical material, the biggest challenge is “making the reader understand.”
+But an even greater challenge is ensuring **the writer truly understands** what they’re explaining 🙄.

+I used to jump ahead a lot too—skipping fundamentals and diving straight into complex topics, investing time into solutions I never actually used later (usually because of deadlines or because the existing system was already optimized enough).

+Was that time wasted?
+My (very subjective) answer: **No.**
+Even if I couldn’t apply it immediately, it became “savings”—knowledge stored for the future, a form of leverage that keeps me motivated day after day.

+> The cost of a course can be measured in money, but the value of the knowledge in your mind can only be answered by time.

+For that reason, the depth and difficulty of my articles will vary.
+Some might be small tips to reduce **allocations**, while others could be simple pattern implementations for specific problems, and so on.

+But since I also write for myself, I’ll try to categorize posts using #tags:

+- `low-level`: uses low-level APIs (harder to read code)

+- `high-level`: abstract APIs, pre-built models/functions with high usability (easy to read and understand)

+There’s no `middle_level` because, honestly, anything not “low” might as well be “high.”
+# A Light Commitment & Closing Words
+---
 ## Posting Frequency
-The schedule won’t be fixed, but at the very least: **12 posts per year**.
+There’s no strict schedule, but I’ll try to publish at least **12 posts a year**.

-## Notes
+## Content Quality
-Posts may be updated occasionally to improve clarity, writing flow, spelling, and the formatting of embedded files.
+After finishing a post, I usually `deploy` it first to check for any rendering issues, then come back to refine the content and structure.
+The goal is to make your reading experience as smooth and pleasant as possible.

+But I’m just a coder, so I can’t guarantee fancy visuals, diagrams, or videos.
+Sometimes I’m just… lazy 😔.

+Still, I hope you find something useful here.
+If you enjoy the content, that alone keeps me motivated 🙂‍↔️.
+I’ll continue updating posts whenever I can, and if you’d like to share feedback, feel free to reach out 👇👇👇.